getodk/docs/odk1-src/form-question-types.rst

   The user taps the device to place points.

 Manual location recording
-  The user chooses when to tap the "Record a point" button at the top of the screen to capture the device geolocation at that moment.
+  The user chooses when to tap the "record a point" button at the top of the screen to capture the device geolocation at that moment.

 Automatic location recording
   The user is prompted to select a recording interval and accuracy requirement.
 If the accuracy requirement is set to None, points are always collected at the recording interval.
 If the accuracy requirement is set to any other value, a point will only be captured if it meets the requirement.
-For example, given a recording interval of 20 seconds and an accuracy requirement of 10m, the app places a point at the device location every 20s if the location is accurate to 10m or better.
+For example, given a recording interval of 20s and an accuracy requirement of 10m, the app places a point at the device location every 20s if the location is accurate to 10m or better.

 .. warning::